IDMNYU/DM-UY-4913-A-Special-Topics-Interactive-Objects-Systems/Cute_Unexpected_Tricks.md

 Craftsmanship should have attention paid to it.
 While this project may not have perfect craftsmanship, it should be well considered.

+I am also looking for a great sophistication in code.
+Use variables.
+Create a custom function that calls the series of actions, based on an input state.
+Create a custom function that passes parameters.
+I'm looking for excellent programming, or a solid attempt towards that endeavour.

 ### Requirements:
 *	Perfect circuit competence – appropriate resistors, electrical interfaces, wiring, colors, power supplies
 *	A custom fabricated switch